SeanJM/peach-2/README.md

 <a id="peach_fn_set"></a>
 ### Peach.fn.set

-A function which adds storage which can be passed to the renderer as a string.
-It uses `lodash.set` and returns the set value.
+A function which adds storage which can be passed as an object reference to the renderer.

+Uses `lodash.set` and returns the set value.

 ```javascript
 var peach = Peach();